haniprog/Finovate/README.md

 # Finovate

-Finovate is a web-based financial management system designed to help users efficiently manage their personal finances.
+Finovate is a simple web-based financial management system designed to help users efficiently manage their personal finances.
 The platform enables users to monitor income, expenses, and financial records through an intuitive and user-friendly interface while providing administrators with tools to manage system data.

 # Problem It Solves